 Film and record executive; investments

 It’s also common knowledge the tycoon—whose net worth was last estimated by Forbes to be $8.5 billion as of December 2019—loves making big deals on major artworks.
 In 2016 he sold a de Kooning and a Pollock he owned to fellow Top 200 collector Kenneth C. Griffin for half a billion dollars, and back in 2006 he unloaded two Johns and a de Kooning for $80 million and $63.5 million, respectively.
-Only a month later, The New York Times reported that Geffen sold Jackon Pollock’s painting No. 5, 1948 (1948) for $140 million to Mexican financier David Martinez, also a Top 200 collector.
+Only a month later, the New York Times reported that Geffen sold Jackson Pollock’s painting No. 5, 1948 (1948) for $140 million to Mexican financier David Martinez, also a Top 200 collector.
 At the time, No. 5, 1948 broke records as the most expensive painting ever sold, overtaking the previous record holder, Gustav Klimt’s Portrait of Adele Bloch-Bauer I, purchased for $134 million earlier that year by cosmetics heir and fellow Top 200 collector Ronald Lauder.

 Geffen also loves cutting big checks to arts institutions as well, donating $100 million to Lincoln Center in 2015 and another $100 million to the Museum of Modern Art in New York in 2016.
-In 2017 he pledged $150 million to the Los Angeles County Museum of Art, which remains the largest gift in the museum’s history.
-“These are the kind of gifts you only dream about,” Glenn D. Lowry, MoMA’s director, told the New York Times at the time of the MoMA gift.
+In 2017 he pledged $150 million to the Los Angeles County Museum of Art, which remains the largest gift in the museum’s history; as part of that donation, the galleries at LACMA’s forthcoming Peter Zumthor–designed building will be named after the collector.